DataPortal/ngx-project/notes.md

 Now view at http://localhost:4200/

-`npm run deploy:mock` to deploy to gp-pages.
+`npm run deploy:mock` to deploy to gp-pages branch.

-resides at DirectoryBuilder/ngx-project.

 npm run deploy:mock is basically two commands (you can see in package.json)
 npm run build:mock